Australian Square Kilometre Array Pathfinder Project

 Aurecon’s methodology was to ensure an ongoing collaborative approach so that all of the relevant stakeholders were informed and involved in the decision making process.
 We achieved this by hosting prescribed and supplementary workshops with the relevant stakeholders to progress the project and work through issues as they arose.

-The ASKAP project involves constructing a radio telescope array of 36 dish antennas, each 12 metres in diameter, a control building and supporting infrastructure on the Murchison Radio-astronomy Observatory (MRO) site by 2013.
-A unique and world-class instrument, ASKAP will be one of the world’s premier radio telescopes and will help to answer fundamental questions about our universe.
+The ASKAP project involved constructing a radio telescope array of 36 dish antennas, each 12 metres in diameter, a control building and supporting infrastructure on the Murchison Radio-astronomy Observatory (MRO) site.
+Completed in October 2012, this unique world-class instrument is one of the world’s premier radio telescopes, helping to answer fundamental questions about our universe.

 Unfortunately, you are using a web browser that Aurecon does not support.